MetPX/sarracenia/docs/source/Contribution/Development.rst

 When to Report
 ~~~~~~~~~~~~~~

-sr_report(7) messages should be emitted to indicate final disposition of the data itself, not
+sr_report(7) notification messages should be emitted to indicate final disposition of the data itself, not
 any notifications or report messages (don't report report messages, it becomes an infinite loop!)
 For debugging and other information, the local log file is used.
 For example, sr_shovel does
 not emit any sr_report(7) messages, because no data is transferred, only messages.